quicwg/base-drafts/draft-ietf-quic-recovery.md

 If the result is smaller than the min_rtt, the RTT should be used, but the ack delay field should be ignored.

-Like TCP, QUIC calculates both smoothed RTT and RTT variance similar to those specified in {{?RFC6298}}.
+A sender calculates both smoothed RTT and RTT variance similar to those specified in {{?RFC6298}}, see {{on-ack-received}}.

+A sender will commonly receive ACK frames that acknowledge larger packet numbers than before.
+A sender might therefore take multiple samples per RTT (see
-A sender might take multiple samples per RTT, and as suggested in {{?RFC6298}}, this can cause the smoothed RTT to retain inadequate RTT history.
+{{on-ack-received}}), and as suggested in {{?RFC6298}}, this can cause the smoothed RTT to retain inadequate RTT history.
 Changing these constants is currently an open research question.

 min_rtt is the minimum RTT measured over the connection, prior to adjusting by ack delay.
 Ignoring ack delay for min RTT prevents intentional or unintentional